gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 data _outside_ components and then bring the data _into_ the component as needed.

-For example, if you're building a site with Wordpress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the _data_ for the site (pages and posts) are in Wordpress and you _pull_ that data as needed into your components.
+For example, if you're building a site with WordPress (so other contributors have a nice interface for adding & maintaining content) and Gatsby, the _data_ for the site (pages and posts) are in WordPress and you _pull_ that data as needed into your components.

 Data can also live in file types like markdown, CSV, etc. as well as databases